itsphily/qualitative_coding_agent/aider spec templates/aider_spec_modify_pdf_cleaner_for_file.md

  return {"chunks_dict": state['chunks_dict']}
 ```

-5. Modify the send_to_clean_node function to be able to handle the new chunks_dict.
+5. Modify the send_to_clean_node function to be able to itterate over the chunks_dict.
 ```aider
 in chunk_to_md.py, modify the send_to_clean_node(state: PDFToMarkdownState):